-- 1. The implementation of one or more of the conditions of this permit by the Permittee may incorporate cooperative efforts with other MS4 regulated permittees or efforts by other groups or organizations provided the shared responsibilities meet all of the following conditions: - a) The other municipality or entity implements the required control measure or permit requirements. - b) A particular control measure, or component thereof, is at least as stringent as the corresponding permit requirements. - c) The other municipality or entity agrees to implement a control measure or permit requirement on the Permittee's behalf.
+- 1. The implementation of one or more of the conditions of this permit by the Permittee may incorporate cooperative efforts with other MS4 regulated permittees or efforts by other groups or organizations if the shared responsibility is approved by the Department.
+The Permittee may rely on another municipality or contract with another entity to satisfy a condition of this permit if all the following are met: - a) The other municipality or entity implements the required control measure or permit requirements. - b) A particular control measure, or component thereof, is at least as stringent as the corresponding permit requirements. - c) The other municipality or entity agrees to implement a control measure or permit requirement on the Permittee's behalf.
 This shall be shown by formal written agreement, signed by both parties' authorized representatives.
 The agreement shall be explicit as to which specific permit conditions are being covered by which municipality or other entity.
-Copies of current agreements shall be submitted with the annual report and to the Department upon request.
+Copies of current agreements shall be submitted with the annual report or to the Department upon request.